Azure/ALZ-Bicep/infra-as-code/bicep/orchestration/hubPeeredSpoke/generateddocs/hubPeeredSpoke.bicep.md

 parPeeredVnetSubscriptionId | No       | Subscription Id to the Virtual Network Hub object.
 Default: Empty String parTags        | No       | Array of Tags to be applied to all resources in module.
-Default: Empty Object parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry. parGlobalResourceLock | No       | Global Resource Lock Configuration used for all resources deployed in this module. parPeeredVnetSubscriptionMgPlacement | No       | The Management Group Id to place the subscription in.
+Default: Empty Object parTelemetryOptOut | No       | Set Parameter to true to Opt-out of deployment telemetry. parGlobalResourceLock | No       | Global Resource Lock Configuration used for all resources deployed in this module.  - `kind` - The lock settings of the service which can be CanNotDelete, ReadOnly, or None. - `notes` - Notes about this lock.
+parPeeredVnetSubscriptionMgPlacement | No       | The Management Group Id to place the subscription in.
 Default: Empty String parResourceGroupNameForSpokeNetworking | No       | Name of Resource Group to be created to contain spoke networking resources like the virtual network. parResourceGroupLock | No       | Resource Group Lock Configuration.